Sand Springs United Methodist Church votes to disaffiliate from denomination

-The Sand Springs United Methodist Church voted this week to disaffiliate from the larger United Methodist denomination.
+SAND SPRINGS — The Sand Springs United Methodist Church voted last week to disaffiliate from the larger United Methodist denomination.

 Similar action is under way in nearly four dozen other United Methodist congregations across Oklahoma in advance of an October meeting of the board of the Oklahoma United Methodist Conference at which those congregational votes could be ratified.